gitfrid/CzechFOI-DRATE-OPENSCI/README.md

-# Czech FOI Mortality Data Analysis (Scripts are only Prototypes)
+# Czech FOI Mortality Data Analysis (Scripts are Prototypes)

 This repository is divided into two complementary domains: